gaultier/blog/subtle_bug_with_go_errgroup.md

 If you've ever heard of linear types, and never saw their utility, that's actually exactly what they are good for: a variable gets 'consumed' by a function, and the type system prevents us from using it after that point.
 Conceptually, `g.Wait(ctx)` consumes `ctx` and there is no point using this `ctx` afterwards.
 But the current Go type system does not prevent us from doing this, at all.

 Things get even muddier when we notice that after `g.Wait(ctx)`, we do the password length check, and that gets to run, contrary to the `checkHaveIBeenPawned` call.
 Since the length check does not care about a context, it runs just fine.
-This might be a case of Go actually having function coloring!
-The API code and the length check code get treated differently.

-So my take-away: any time a Go function takes a context as a parameter, you must assume that this function might not run fully.
-Some parts of this function may run (the parts not depending on the context), and some may not, because they will immediately result in an error and Go encourages returning early on error.
+And that's what puzzled me during the investigation for so long.

+My take-away: if you decide to use an API, take time to first read the docs in full and read the fine prints.
+It was the first time I used `errgroup` and I only had a cursory look at the docs.

+Finally: if the code is trivially simple, *except* for this one clever thing, and there is a bug, well...
+The bug is probably in this clever bit of code.